Source code for muse.constraints

 technologies:

-Technodata characterizing the competing technologies.
+Technodata characterizing the competing technologies in the investment year.

 ``**kwargs``: